Kometa-Team/Kometa/docs/files/overlays.md

     1. This must match the name of a library in your Plex server
     2.  `config` refers to the location that you mapped to `config` when following the Kometa Installation Guides.

-???+ example "config.yml Example Collection File Addition"

-    Click the :fontawesome-solid-circle-plus: icon to learn more

-    ```yaml
-    libraries:
-      Movies: #(1)!
-        Overlay_files:
-          - file: config/MyOverlays.yml #(2)!
-    ```

-    1. This must match the name of a library in your Plex server
-    2.  `config` refers to the location that you mapped to `config` when following the Kometa Installation Guides.

 Whenever I execute Kometa and the Movies library is run, MyOverlays.yml will run and my "Direct Play" overlay will appear on all items with a 4K resolution.

 ## File Attributes